-One way to do that is to choose cars that are in the more affordable bracket to start with, but also to lower running costs by ensuring that it’s incredibly fuel-efficient.
-In today’s blog, we are looking at affordable new cars that offer above-average gas mileage.
+One way to do that is to choose cars that are in the more affordable bracket to start with, but also to lower running costs by ensuring that they are incredibly fuel-efficient.
+In today’s blog, I am looking at affordable new cars that offer above-average gas mileage.

-Next to each vehicle’s subheading below, you’ll see three numbers, which represent the gas mileage for the city, highway, and combined as estimated by the EPA.
-Most of the vehicles are hybrids (non plug-in) as you might expect, but we’ve included several non-hybrid cars for those who want the full gasoline-engine experience.
+Next to each vehicle’s subheading below, you’ll see three numbers, which represent the gas mileage for the city, highway, and combined, as estimated by the EPA.
+Most of the vehicles are hybrids (non plug-in) as you might expect, but I’ve included several non-hybrid cars for those who want the full gasoline-engine experience.
 Let’s take a closer look:

 1. Hyundai Ioniq – 58/60/59

 In a marketplace that has long been dominated by the likes of the Toyota Prius when it comes to affordability and mileage, Korean auto giant Hyundai is now emerging as a market leader.
 The Ioniq Blue not only offers incredible fuel economy, but at under $24,000 for a starting MSRP, this one of the more affordable sedan options out there.
 It’s a whole $4500 cheaper than its plug-in sibling.